N4tasha-tech/AI_Toolkit_Samples-Week-6-Assignment/Workshops/PetPlanner/Modules/05-trace-agent-responses.md

-# 🐕 Module 5: Trace Agent Responses
+# 🐕 Bonus Module 5: Trace Agent Responses

 Tracing reveals the decision path your agent takes — which helps debug and improve its reasoning when generating suggestions.
 Your goal is to enable tracing to understand how your Pet Planner processes information step-by-step.